Bank holiday rural retreats on the Llangollen Canal

 Bank holiday rural retreats on a canal boat

-There are places to moor up your canal boat in quiet backwaters.
-And the chance to visit historic country pubs and farm shops.
+There are so many places to moor up your canal boat in quiet backwaters.
+And the chance to visit historic country pubs and farm shops along the way.

 From our base at Stockton on the Grand Union Canal it’s a two-hour cruise through the countryside to Napton.
-Here, close to the canal a herd of water buffalo can often be seen grazing.
+Here a herd of water buffalo can often be seen grazing.
 In 1999, the Buffalo Farm at Chapel Green started milking 20 water buffalo, and now the herd is 300 strong.
 Napton Village Stores sells the farm’s Buffalo burgers, sausages, meatballs, steaks and ice cream.
 They also sell veg boxes, homemade meals, cider and homemade cakes.

 Our base at Great Haywood offers a great bank holiday rural retreat in the Staffordshire countryside.
-On a weekend break, you can cruise along the Staffordshire & Worcestershire Canal to Tixall Wide.
-This beautiful lake is a peaceful haven for wildlife and a great escape into the country.
-The journey takes just half an hour.
+On a weekend break, you can cruise along the Trent & Mersey Canal to Fradley Junction and back.
+Along the way, you’ll pass through the Cannock Chase Area of Outstanding Natural Beauty.
 Before setting off, the Canalside Farm Shop at Great Haywood is perfect for stocking up on local food.
 The shop sells a variety of produce sourced from local farms, including homemade sausages, fruit, vegetables, free range eggs and baked products.
+The journey to Fradley and back travels 25 miles, through 10 locks (five each way) and takes around 12 hours.

 The beautiful Monmouthshire & Brecon Canal runs through the Brecon Beacons National Park.
 The waterway offers the chance to escape to the country and experience incredible mountain views.
 On a weekend’s break from Goytre Wharf near Abergavenny, you can cruise lock-free to Llangynidr and back.
 The route goes through a series of small villages with historic pubs, including the Lion Inn at Govilon.